OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock.md

 ---

+// TODO: bring over any relevant things from the exp dock article

 ## The Power Dock {power-dock}

 <!-- [//]: # (Brief overview on the Power Dock.
 Highlight the features such as battery management, battery recharge, mobility (completely wireless).) -->